Moving and Upgrading Databases Safely

 During a rolling deployment, old code and new code run simultaneously.
 If the new code expects a column that does not exist yet, or the old code expects a column that has just been dropped, requests fail.
 The deployment window is not atomic.

 The gap between tutorial-level migrations and production-grade database migration strategy is where most teams get bitten.
+Without disciplined schema evolution, you end up with schema drift between environments and no reliable way to reproduce what ran where.
 The patterns that follow close that gap.

 Safe Operations Versus Dangerous Operations